 The University Health Center (UHC) remains open to provide medical services and health-related information to students, faculty and staff.
 You are asked to schedule your appointment online or by calling 812-465-1250.

-Beginning Monday, August 17, the UHC will be open 8 a.m. to 4:30 p.m.
+The University Health Center is open 8 a.m. to 4:30 p.m.
 Monday through Friday.
 The UHC is located in the lower level of the Health Professions Center.
 Always call ahead, especially if experiencing COVID-19 symptoms.

 The University Health Center offers the Deaconess Office Visit Plan (OVP) to non-residential students for $70.
 This plan includes, but is not limited to, unlimited visits to the University Health Center for the 2020 Fall Semester, including telehealth calls.
 Non-residential students are highly encouraged to purchase the Deaconess OVP for ease of access to care and to avoid unnecessary exposure at other health facilities during the pandemic.